Saint Estephe (horse)

 Saint Estephe (24 February 1982 – 19 April 1998) was a French Thoroughbred racehorse and sire.
-Unraced as a juvenile he proved himself to be a high-class middle-distance performer in 1985 when he won the Prix Maurice de Nieuil and was placed in the Prix Hocquart, Prix du Lys, Prix Niel and Prix du Conseil de Paris.
-In the following year he was better than ever, winning the Prix d'Harcourt and finishing third in the Prix Ganay before recording his greatest success in the Coronation Cup.
-He went on to finish second in the Grand Prix de Saint-Cloud and the Prix du Prince d'Orange before sustaining an injury in the Prix de l'Arc de Triomphe.
+Unraced as a juvenile, he proved himself to be a high-class middle-distance performer in 1985 when he won the Prix Maurice de Nieuil and was placed in the Prix Hocquart, Prix du Lys, Prix Niel and Prix du Conseil de Paris.
+In the following year, he was even better, winning the Prix d'Harcourt and finishing third in the Prix Ganay before recording his greatest success in the Coronation Cup.
+He went on to finish second in the Grand Prix de Saint-Cloud and the Prix du Prince d'Orange before sustaining a career-ending injury in the Prix de l'Arc de Triomphe.
 He was retired to stud in France and had some success as a breeding stallion before dying at the age of sixteen in 1998.

 Background

 Saint Estephe was a "leggy" bay horse with a diamond-shaped white star and a white sock on his left hind leg bred in France by D. Darlix, A. Balbous & P. Dubois.
 His sire Top Ville was an Irish-bred, French-trained horse which won the Prix du Jockey Club in 1979.
 At stud he also sired Toulon, Pistolet Bleu (Grand Prix de Saint-Cloud), Darara and Shardari.
 Saint Estephe's dam Une Tornade was a Listed race winner in France and was descended from Pontoon, a half-sister of The Derby winner Pont l'Eveque.

 During his racing career, Saint Estephe was owned by Yan Houyvet and trained in France by André Fabre.